The Psychology of Animal Torture

 When the science of behavioural profiling began to emerge in the 1970s, one of the most consistent findings reported by the FBI profiling unit was that childhood IATC appeared to be a common behaviour among serial murderers and rapists (i.e., those with psychopathic traits characterized by impulsivity, selfishness, and lack of remorse).
 Many notorious serial killers – such as Jeffrey Dahmer – began by torturing and killing animals in their childhood.
 Dahmer also collected animal roadkill, dissected the remains, and masturbated over the animals he had cut up.
 Other killers known to have engaged in childhood IATC include child murderer Mary Bell (who throttled pigeons), Jamie Bulger’s murderer Robert Thompson (who was cruel to household pets), and Moors murderer Ian Brady (who abused animals).

-IATC is one of the three adolescent behaviours in what is often referred to the ‘Homicidal Triad’ (the other two being persistent bedwetting and obsessive fire-setting).
+IATC is one of the three adolescent behaviours in what is often referred to as the ‘Homicidal Triad’ (the other two being persistent bedwetting and obsessive fire-setting).
 Some criminologists and psychologists believe that the combination of two or more of these three behaviours increases the risk of homicidal behaviour in adult life.
 However, scientific evidence for this has been mixed.
-There has also been research into some of the contributory factors as to why a minority of children engage in IATC.
+There has also been research into some of the contributing factors in the cases of children who engage in IATC.
 Research has shown that the behaviours in the ‘Homicidal Triad’ (including IATC) are often associated with parental abuse, parental brutality (and witnessing domestic violence), and/or parental neglect.

 A number of criminological studies have shown that around a third to a half of all sexual murderers have abused animals during childhood and/or adolescence (although I ought to add that sample sizes in most of these published studies are relatively small).
 However, most research has reported that one of the most important ‘warning signs’ and risk factors (specifically relating to the propensity for sex offending), is animal cruelty if accompanied by a sexual interest in animals.
 Other researchers have speculated that the zoosadistic acts among male adolescents may be connected to problems of puberty and proving virility.

 In Germany, there have been a number of violent crimes against horses.
-This offence of "horse ripping" (i.e., violently cutting, slashing and/or stabbing of horses) has been accepted as a criminal phenomenon in Germany and has led to a number of studies on the topic.
+This offence of "horse ripping" (i.e., violently cutting, slashing and/or stabbing of horses) has led to studies on the topic.
 Horse ripping has been defined as a destructive act “with the aim to harm a horse or the acceptance of a possible injury of a horse, especially killing, maltreatment, mutilation and sexual abuse in sadomasochistic context”.
 In 2002, German researchers Dr. Claus Bartmann and Dr. Peter Wohlsein reported a study examining 193 traumatic horse injuries over a four-year period.
-They reported that at least ten of the injuries (including wounds from knives, spears, and guns) were acts of zoosadism.
+They reported that at least 10 of the injuries (including wounds from knives, spears, and guns) were acts of zoosadism.